Responsible Mineral Sourcing

 Responsible Minerals Sourcing Policy and Principles

-It is known that there are cases where profits from the extraction and sale of minerals such as tin, tantalum, tungsten, and gold (3TG) in conflict-affected areas such as the Democratic Republic of the Congo (DRC) and neighboring countries are used as a source of funding for armed groups and anti-government forces carrying out atrocities and human rights abuses.
-Furthermore, it has been pointed out that cobalt mines in the southern part of the DRC have become breeding grounds for child labor.
-Mineral mining and trade carry social and environmental risks.
+It is known that profits from the extraction and sale of minerals such as tantalum, tin, tungsten, and gold (3TG) in conflict-affected areas such as the Democratic Republic of the Congo (DRC) and adjoining countries are sometimes used as a source of funding for armed groups and anti-government forces carrying out atrocities and human rights abuses.
+Furthermore, cobalt mines in the southeastern part of the DRC are associated with violations of indigenous land rights, frequent mining-related accidents, deterioration of the surrounding living environment, and low-wage labor.
+Moreover, these mines are known to be breeding grounds for child labor.
+Epson recognizes that mineral mining and trade carry social and environmental risks.

-It is Epson's corporate policy to avoid engaging in any form of human rights violations or environmental destruction.
+It is Epson's corporate policy to avoid engaging in any form of human rights abuses or environmental destruction.
 Epson does not tolerate human rights abuses in the procurement of minerals used in Epson products.
-We will not engage in business relationships with any party involved in human rights abuses, nor will we support operations that result in the degradation of social, economic and environmental conditions.
+We will not build relationships with parties that engage in human rights abuses, nor will we support operations that result in the degradation of socioeconomic and environmental conditions.

 As mentioned above, we will work towards realizing responsible minerals sourcing by establishing a system for responsible minerals sourcing, participating in initiatives, and obtaining the cooperation of our suppliers.